Andrew-Yasser/CPP_projects/README.md

     6- get mode of an array
     7- get location(index) of maximum value in array 8- array initialization
-    along with a driver programs that allows user to enter size and elements of the array
+    9- search for a value in array and return the index of it. along with a driver programs that allows user to enter size and elements of the array